 - Member information (including PEC account number)

 Note that the HVAC contractor will need to provide some of the required information.
-Refer to the HVAC Rebate Program Application to see all of the required information.
+Refer to the HVAC Rebate Program application form to see all of the required information.

-- Participants must provide a copy of an AHRI certificate for each HVAC system that was installed.
+- Participants must provide a copy of an AHRI certificate (provided by your contractor) for each HVAC system that was installed.
 Also, participants must include a copy of the installation invoice.
 The HVAC contractor will need to provide both of these documents to the participant.